-As with my 2012, 2013, 2014 and 2015 Year in Review features, this article looks back on a year of music with a summary of the highlights.
-This year, I attended about 35 shows, with hundreds of different sets of incredible talent and music to make sense of, not to mention trying to keep up with all of the studio releases from artists, new and old.
+As with my 2012, 2013, 2014, 2015 and 2016 Year in Review features, this article looks back on a year of music with a summary of the highlights.
 This is my attempt to (subjectively) share my favorites of the year, from live shows to new songs and albums.
-You can also check out my Top 100 Concert Photos of 2016 in that separate article.
+You can also check out my Top 100 Concert Photos of 2017 in that separate article.

 This is the first of my two 2017 “Year In Review” articles.
 As with my articles in 2012, 2013, and 2014, 2015 and 2016, I reviewed a sampling of my concert photos from 2017 and compiled some of my favorites and stopped when I hit around 100 photos in total.
 Please also check out my companion 2017 Year in Review article, which covers my Top 5 Concerts, Top 5 Albums, Top 50 Songs and more.
 [Read more…]